Mayank447/Pseudo-Spectral-Discretization/README.md

 #####  Parameters:

-- output_space (str): Specifies the space for which the lattice is generated.
+- output_basis (str): Specifies the space for which the lattice is generated.
 Valid values are:
 - 'time': Generates a lattice for the time domain.
 - 'frequency': Generates a lattice for the frequency domain.